wp-plugins/wordfence/readme.txt

 = What does Wordfence Security do that other WordPress security plugins don't do? =

-* Wordfence security scans including checking all your files, comments and posts for URL's in Google's Safe Browsing list.
+* Wordfence security scans check all your files, comments and posts for URL's in Google's Safe Browsing list.
 * All Wordfence security scans happen hourly instead of daily or even less frequently.
 * Wordfence scans do not consume large amounts of your precious bandwidth because all scans happen on your web server which makes them very fast.
 * Wordfence fully supports WordPress Multi-Site which means you can security scan every blog in your Multi-Site installation with one click.